Oahu Tour: Day at Pearl Harbor

 - Honolulu City Hall – Known as the Honolulu Hale building, the city hall is on the National Register of Historic Places.
 It is the site of the chambers of the Mayor of the City & County of Honolulu and the Honolulu City Council.

 - Narrated Audio Tour at USS Arizona – Features the voices of Pearl Harbor survivors and noted National Park Service Pearl Harbor historian Daniel Martinez.
 Narrated by Jamie Lee Curtis, daughter of actor and WWII veteran Tony Curtis.
-Audio tour includes the USS Arizona Memorial, Pearl Harbor Visitor Center, and the “Road to War” and “Attack” exhibit galleries and displays.
+The audio tour includes the USS Arizona Memorial, Pearl Harbor Visitor Center, and the “Road to War” and “Attack” exhibit galleries and displays.

 - “Road to War” and “Attack” exhibit galleries – These galleries located at the Pearl Harbor Visitor Center display personal memorabilia, dramatic photographs, artifacts of the battle, and more.